SRH-NC/Diabetes_Prediction/README.md

 # Train diabetes predictor model using hyperparameter tuning and AutoML on diabetes dataset from UCI

 The objective of this project is to predict the likelihood of person developing diabetes using different ML models and AzureML studio.
+In this project I created two models: one using AutoML and a second using a custom Support Vector Machine model with various hyperparameters tuned using HyperDrive.
+The open source diabetes dataset was downloaded from UCI Machine Learning Repository, transformed and then uploaded to AzureML studio.

+Once AutoML and HyperDrive training was complete, the models were evaluated and the best performing of each was deployed to an Azure endpoint.
+The endpoints were quered with unseen data to validate the model performance.
+I used Postman to build the REST query, submit to the Azure endpoint, and view the result.

+This is a useful project as it demonstrates predictive analytics capabilities of ML applied to a healthcare example.
+Ample clinical data exists in medical records, clinical notes, pharmacy systems, etc., that can be evaluated to aid in managing care of patient populations.

+This end-to-end ML example shows how a existing clinical dataset can be used to build a diabetes prediction model and then query the model to predict if a new individual will likely develop diabetes.
+This Azure ML framework can be enhanced with additional data to improve performance nd or trained on new data for other clinical applications.

-## Preliminary steps overview
+### Preliminary steps overview

 Before loading the data and developing the models, the first steps in the process for both the hyperdrive and AutoML models are: